-Subsidies from the state for our 2011 budget reflected a continued commitment to increased funding for education.
-While increases in funding for education state-wide were healthy, the actual funding to our instructional program reflected minimum percentage increases from the prior year since our community is relatively wealthy.
+Subsidies from the state for our 2012 budget reflected a marked decrease in commitment to funding for education by Governor Corbett.
+His proposed budget called for a \$1 million decrease in funding below what we would have received from the existing funding formulas.
+The final approved budget included reductions of only one half million dollars.
+The reduction in funding of educational subsidies was more than offset by increases in the state share of funding for their half of the retirement rate which increased from 5.64% of eligible salaries to 8.65% in this fiscal year.
 Gambling funds were sent to schools to offset resident property taxes.
 These funds had to be rebated to homeowners on a dollar for dollar basis as a reduction in their property tax bill.
 We anticipate these rebates to continue into the future.

 In June of 2006, the Pennsylvania Legislature passed Special Session Act 1 limiting the ability of school districts to raise taxes beyond an Index or inflationary factor.
 This has a significant impact upon the ability of schools to raise taxes for their programming.
 Fortunately for our district these millage increase limits have been sufficient to fund programming needs.
-This year the Index limit including exceptions for existing debt service increases and increases in the PSERS retirement rate enabled the District to raise the 2.52 mills necessary to balance the budget.
-This law will, however, become a limiting factor when the School District completes funding plans for a high school renovation beginning in fiscal 2012.
+This year no millage increase was necessary to balance the budget.
+This law will, however, become a limiting factor when the School District completes funding plans for the high school renovation project beginning in fiscal 2015.